GRI 102: General Disclosures 2016

 Recommended disclosure Response

-a) Describe the board’s oversight of climate-related risks and opportunities
+a) Describe the board’s oversight of climate-related risks and opportunities.

-Sustainability and climate change risk oversight is a formal responsibility of our Chairman, President, and Chief Executive Officer.
-The Chairman, President, and Chief Executive Officer reviews and approves the strategic direction for Carlisle’s sustainability approach.
+The Chair, President, and Chief Executive Officer reviews and approves the strategic direction for Carlisle’s sustainability approach.
 Carlisle’s sustainability approach is guided to execution through the Vice President of Sustainability and the ESG Steering Committee.
-The Vice President of Sustainability, reporting to the Chairman, President, and Chief Executive Officer, leads the ESG Steering Committee.
-The ESG Steering Committee is composed of key executives in the areas of human resources, Carlisle Operating System (COS), legal, and purchasing departments.
+The Vice President of Sustainability, reporting to the Chair, President, and Chief Executive Officer, leads the ESG Steering Committee, which is composed of key executives in the areas of human resources, COS, legal and finance.
 The ESG Steering Committee develops strategy, provides oversight, and monitors accountability in our ESG and climate-related initiatives through the deployment of the Carlisle Environmental Sustainability Policy.
 On a periodic basis, Carlisle's Board of Directors reviews the status of the Company's ESG initiatives.
-The Vice President of Sustainability and members of the ESG Steering Committee work with senior leadership within Carlisle’s business units to deploy and accelerate Carlisle’s Sustainability strategy.

-b) Describe management’s role in assessing and managing climate-related risks and opportunities
+b) Describe management’s role in assessing and managing climate-related risks and opportunities.

 back to top